 Every year, the Baker Institute’s EUREKA!
 Series of student competitions seeks proposals with the potential to make a positive impact through the pursuit of innovative thinking and sustainable business models.
 These competitions give undergraduates and graduate students, faculty, staff, and alumni the opportunity to work together to turn innovative ideas into real enterprises . . . creating economic and social value.
 Winners receive awards in cash and in-kind prizes that help them launch or expand their ventures.

 For more information about the EUREKA!
-Ventures Competition Series, contact Lisa Getzler-Linn, Baker Institute director of administration and programs, at firstname.lastname@example.org or (610) 758-4620.
+Ventures Competition Series, contact Lisa Getzler-Linn, Baker Institute co-executive director, at email@example.com or (610) 758-4620.